The rounded appearance of letters in the beautiful Burmese script comes from the use of palm leaves as the traditional writing material.

 1. The written language > Translation Services

 - Consonants: There are 33 consonants which use the Brahmic-style syllabic alphabet.
-Most likely it has been adapted from the Mon script in the 12th century CE while the original of Mon script was developed from a southern Indian script during the 8th century.
-The rounded appearance of the letters reflects their history that previously ancient Burma used palm leaves as their traditional writing material.
+Most likely it has been adapted from the Mon script in the 12th century CE.
+The original of Mon script was developed from a southern Indian script during the 8th century.
+The rounded appearance of the letters reflects their history that previously ancient Burma which used palm leaves as their traditional writing material.
 Straight lines would have torn the leaves.
 The Burmese name for the script is ca-lonh ’round script’.

 - Grammar: The grammar structure is Subject-Object-Verb.
 The verb and its modifiers occupy a final position in a sentence, while all other elements are ordered somewhat freely before it.
 The writing direction is horizontal, from left to right.
 The fact that the structure is based on the syllabic alphabet means that each letter has an inherent vowel.
 Other vowel sounds are indicated by separate letters or diacritics which appear above, below, in front of, after or around the consonant.